 - Allergic reaction to medication – A subset of adverse effects, allergic reactions are usually difficult to detect.
 But if the prescribing doctor knows or has reason to know of the allergic reaction, often because the allergy is documented, it is a medical mistake that is medical malpractice.

 With respect to verdicts, the median verdict in medication error cases is $250,000.
 But this underscores that a lot of prescription error lawyers are willing to take smaller cases (our law firm only handles serious injury and death cases).
+Average settlement for medication errors are pretty misleading.
 A much different way to look at these numbers is that 60% of medication error cases result in a jury verdict over $1,000,000.

 - Get more medication error statistics here.